How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 Advanced and Delayed Sleep Phase Treated With Bright Light

 Let me explain about body clocks.
-We really do have a 24-hour clock inside our bodies.
+We really do have 24-hour clocks inside our bodies.
 The main body clock is in the brain in a little area called the suprachiasmatic nucleus, smaller than a grain of rice.
-As the name implies, the suprachiasmatic nucleus lies in the hypothalamus just above (supra) to the optic chiasm, the place behind the eyes where the optic nerves cross.
-The suprachiasmatic nucleus (or SCN) receives nerve impulses from those optic nerves which come from the eyes.
+As the name implies, the suprachiasmatic nucleus lies in the hypothalamus just above (supra) to the optic chiasm – that is, above the place behind the eyes where the nerves from the eyes cross.
+The suprachiasmatic nucleus (SCN) receives nerve impulses from those optic nerves.
 Basically, bright light influences the suprachiasmatic nucleus clock to keep our bodies set to the correct body time.
-Of course, today, modern digital watches rarely need resetting, but our body clocks can run a bit too fast or too slow like watches did in the good old days.
-Thousands of years ago when humans were sleeping outside, the light of dawn probably set the suprachiasmatic nucleus each morning, something like great grandfather used to set his pocket watch every morning by the time broadcast on the radio.
+Of course, today, modern digital watches rarely need resetting, but our body clocks can run a bit too fast or too slow like mechanical watches did in the good old days.
+Thousands of years ago when humans were sleeping outside, the light of dawn probably set the suprachiasmatic nucleus each morning, something like how great grandfather used to set his pocket watch every morning by the time broadcast on the radio.
 The light just before sunset probably set our body clocks also, to keep them very nicely in time.
 If great grandfather’s watch was reset every day, running a little fast or slow never got to be much of a problem.
 If we are outdoors at dawn and sunset, our body clocks do not cause much problem either, because the light keeps the time set well enough.

-The figure above models the human phase response curve.
-When a person’s sleep has a normal relationship to the circadian clock system, light exposures from just before the time of falling asleep until past the middle of the night causes the clock (and the time of sleepiness) to delay later.
-Bright light in the last couple hours of the night causes the clock (and the time of sleepiness) to advance, that is, to shift earlier.
+The figure above illustrates the human phase response curve.
+When a person’s sleep has a normal relationship to the circadian clock system, light exposures from just before the time of falling asleep until past the middle of the night causes the body clock (and the nightly time of sleepiness) to delay later, as shown in light blue.
+Bright light in the last couple hours of sleep causes the clock (and the time of sleepiness) to advance – that is, to shift earlier, as shown in yellow.
 Light in the middle of the wake period, e.g., the afternoon sun, has little or no effect on the timing of the body clock.

 Our human body clocks do sometimes tend to run too fast or too slow, and if we are not outdoors at dawn and dusk for long enough, the timing of our body clocks can get to be a problem.
 In fact, there are two possible kinds of problem: the problem when the body clock is running too fast and the problem when the body clock is running too slow.
 Let us discuss each of these common problems.